howardpchen/ink2md/README.md

   - `output.asset_directory` copies the original PDFs alongside the generated Markdown using the same timestamp suffix (for example, `Report-20240918103000.pdf`).
-  - When targeting an Obsidian vault, set `output.obsidian.media_mode` to `"png"` to render each page as an 800px-wide, 8-bit grayscale PNG with additional lossless optimization, or keep the default `"pdf"` to link back to the source document.
-Existing configs that previously used `"jpg"` should be updated to `"png"`.
-Generated Markdown and attachments now use the same `<name>-<timestamp>` naming pattern as filesystem output to simplify cross-target automation.
+  - When targeting an Obsidian vault, adjust `output.obsidian.media_mode` to control how page assets are written: keep the default `"pdf"` to link back to the source document, or choose `"png"`/`"jpg"` to render 800px-wide, 8-bit grayscale images (PNG output additionally runs through lossless optimizers when available).
+Combine with the optional `output.obsidian.media_invert` toggle to invert PNG or JPG pages before they are committed to the vault.
+Generated Markdown and attachments use the same `<name>-<timestamp>` naming pattern as filesystem output to simplify cross-target automation.